petedigipulse/tagging-categories/README.md

 The remote: true is an attribute that tells the form to submit via ajax rather than the browser mechanism.
 It will then redirect to the index action and view the existing projects.

+Foundation didn't go as easy as I thought it would or render perhaps what I wanted it to.
+I find Bootstrap easier to set up.
+Maybe because I'm more famliar with it.

+Tag Based Search

+Creating a scope based search in a tag name is as easy as creating a class method called tagged_with(name) which will take the name of the specified tag and search projects associated with it.
+ In projects model create:
+def self.tagged_with(name)
+	Tag.find_by_name!(name).projects
+end

+Then in controller create an instance variable to hold the results on the controller. def index
+	if params[:tag]
+		@projects = Project.tagged_by(params[:tag])
+	else
+		@projects = Project.all
+	end
+end

+Just make sure you upate your routes for the search result. get 'tags/:tag', to: 'projects#index', as: "tag"

+Pretty sweet eh?